This Web Page is Memory

 In Retrospect

-The 1940s was a surprisingly good decade in which to be
+The early 1940s was a surprisingly good time in which to

-born.
-I was too young to be much
+be born.
+I was too young to be much concerned

 afterwards.
 I saw and experienced a